LoopKit/loopdocs/README.md

 - Edit the text version of the glossary  [`includes/tooltip-list.txt`](https://github.com/LoopKit/loopdocs/blob/main/includes/tooltip-list.txt) to **add/update/remove glossary entries**
 - **Create** the Markdown version of the glossary (`docs/faqs/glossary.md`).
-  We have handy script that does this for you:
+  This handy script does this for you:
   ```
   # Transform Glossary from text to Markdown
   ./make-glossary.sh